IQSS/dataverse/doc/sphinx-guides/source/container/configbaker-image.rst

 ==================

 The config baker container may be used to execute all sorts of tasks around setting up, preparing and finalizing an instance of the Dataverse software.
-It's focus is bootstrapping non-initialized installations.
+Its focus is bootstrapping non-initialized installations.

 .. contents:: |toctitle|
     :local: